PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 The [Github repository folder](https://github.com/PositiveSumData/NationalOralHealthDataPortal/upload/master/Data/InsureKidsNow) for this dataset contains the R code file used to modify the original IKN data file into smaller files.

+## Tableau Presentation

+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/CMSInsureKidsNowDatabase/Orientation).

 ## Project Status & Next Steps
 The Tableau dashboard is up.
+Feedback is welcome.
+We will request another copy of the database in 2021 to refresh.